 • temporary, short-term care of the senior so the caregiver can have a break.

 All West Virginians caring for elderly family or friends may be eligible for assistance from this program.

 The West Virginia Bureau of Senior Services administers the program free of charge through county senior centers, which provide the services.

 For more information about the program, please contact your local senior center.
 You can find your local senior center in the facilities/services search above or by clicking here

 Family Alzheimer’s In-Home Respite (FAIR) Program

-The FAIR Program focuses on the person caring at home for a person with Alzheimer’s or a related dementia.
+The FAIR Program focuses on the individual caring at home for a person with Alzheimer’s or related dementia.
 The FAIR Program gives caregivers a chance to rest and take a break.
 FAIR will send a trained worker to your house so you can have a regular break from the demands of caregiving.
 The FAIR coordinator, working with the family, will develop an activity plan for the person with Alzheimer’s or dementia.

-Services include activities and one-on-one attention for loved ones with dementia in your home, giving you time to run errands, keep appointments or rest.
+Services include activities and one-on-one attention for loved ones with dementia in your home, giving you time to run errands, keep appointments, or rest.